-During August 2016, the Company commenced a continuous equity offering under which the Company may sell up to an aggregate of \$400 million of its common stock from time to time through a sales agent in "at the market" offerings (the "ATM Program").
-Actual sales will depend on a variety of factors, including market conditions, the trading price of the

-Company's common stock and determinations of the appropriate sources of funding for proposed transactions.
-The Company may sell the shares in amounts and at times to be determined by the Company, but has no obligation to sell any of the shares in the ATM Program.
-The ATM Program also allows the Company to enter into forward sale agreements.
-In no event will the aggregate number of shares sold under the ATM Program (whether under any forward sale agreement or through a sales agent), have an aggregate sales price in excess of \$400 million.
+On August 14, 2019, the Company commenced a continuous equity offering under which the Company may sell up to an aggregate of \$600 million of its common stock from time to time through a sales agent in "at the market" offerings (the "2019 ATM Program").
+Actual sales will depend on a variety of factors, including market conditions, the trading price of the Company's common stock and determinations of the appropriate sources of funding.
+The Company may sell the shares in amounts and at times to be determined by the Company, but has no obligation to sell any of the shares in the 2019 ATM Program.
+The 2019 ATM Program also allows the Company to enter into forward sale agreements.
+In no event will the aggregate number of shares sold under the 2019 ATM Program (whether under any forward sale agreement or through a sales agent), have an aggregate sales price in excess of \$600 million.
 The Company expects, that if it enters into a forward sale contract, to physically settle each forward sale agreement with the forward purchaser on one or more dates specified by the Company prior to the maturity date of that particular forward sale agreement, in which case the aggregate net cash proceeds at settlement will equal the number of shares underlying the particular forward sale agreement multiplied by the relevant forward sale price.
 However, the Company may also elect to cash settle or net share settle a particular forward sale agreement, in which case proceeds may or may not be received or cash may be owed to the forward purchaser.

-In connection with the ATM Program, the Company engaged a sales agent who may receive compensation of up to 2% of the gross sales price of the shares sold.
+In connection with the 2019 ATM Program, the Company engaged a sales agent who may receive compensation of up to 2% of the gross sales price of the shares sold.
 Similarly, in the event the Company enters into a forward sale agreement, it will pay the relevant forward seller a commission of up to 2% of the sales price of all borrowed shares of common stock sold during the applicable selling period of the forward sale agreement.

-No shares were sold under the ATM Program during the year ended December 31, 2018.
-During the year ended December 31, 2017, GLPI sold 3,864,872 shares of its common stock at an average price of \$36.22 per share under the ATM Program, which generated gross proceeds of approximately \$140.0 million (net proceeds of approximately \$139.4 million).
-Program to date, the Company has sold 5,186,871 shares of its common stock at an average price of \$35.91 per share under the ATM Program and generated gross proceeds of approximately \$186.3 million (net proceeds of approximately \$185.0 million).
-The Company used the net proceeds from the ATM Program to partially fund its acquisition of the Meadows' and Tunica Properties' real estate assets.
-As of December 31, 2018, the Company had \$213.7 million remaining for issuance under the ATM Program and had not entered into any forward sale agreements.
+During the year ended December 31, 2019, GLPI sold 1,500 shares of its common stock at an average price of \$43.17 per share under the 2019 ATM Program, which generated gross proceeds of approximately \$65 thousand.
+The Company incurred legal and other fees in connection with the ATM Program, which resulted in net costs of \$255 thousand.
+During the year ended December 31, 2017, GLPI sold 3,864,872 shares of its common stock at an average price of \$36.22 per share under a previously authorized ATM Program, which generated gross proceeds of approximately \$140.0 million (net proceeds of approximately \$139.4 million).
+The Company used the net proceeds from the 2017 sales to partially fund its acquisition of the Tunica Properties' real estate assets.
+As of December 31, 2019, the Company had \$599.9 million remaining for issuance under the 2019 ATM Program and had not entered into any forward sale agreements.